 Just because something is made from carbon fibre, doesn't mean it's stiff and light.
 Likewise, with the right tubing and hydroforming techniques, you can make a sharp riding yet comfortable alloy frame.
 In fact, we're even seeing a resurgence in custom aluminium bike brands like those from Bond.

-Every frame material does have distinct ride characteristics, and while aluminium frames can be light and stiff, they don't dampen vibrations quite as well as the best carbon road bikes.
+Every frame material does have distinct ride characteristics, and while aluminium frames can be light and stiff, they don't dampen vibrations quite as well as the best road bikes made from other materials.
 This isn't necessarily a bad thing because some feedback gives you a better idea of what's happening beneath your tyres, but it's a fine line.

-Aluminium is also considerably cheaper to manufacture than carbon, and you can pick up a high-end alloy bike with top-notch components for nearly half the price of a carbon equivalent.
+Aluminium is also considerably cheaper to manufacture than carbon, and you can pick up a great alloy road bike with top-notch components for nearly half the price of a carbon equivalent.
 That doesn't completely out rule carbon for those on a budget though, take a look at our guide to the best budget road bikes, as well as our roundup of the best road bike deals where you'll find discounts that could well bring carbon road bikes into your price range.